NogueraMateo/FastAPI-Integrations/README.md

 ```

 This command stops the containers and removes the volumes, allowing you to start with a clean database when you run docker-compose up again.

+# Examples of Front-End Integration
+To demonstrate how to connect the front-end with the back-end for account confirmation and password reset, I have provided two example HTML files.
+## Account Confirmation Example
+### Overview
+This section demonstrates how to implement a simple account confirmation flow using a front-end HTML page and the back-end FastAPI endpoints.
+When a user registers, they receive a confirmation email with a link.
+By clicking the link, they confirm their account through an HTML page that interacts with the back-end API.
+You can see the HTML [here](/demos/confirm-account.html)

+### Back-End Endpoint
+[Here](/api/routers/auth.py) is the corresponding FastAPI endpoint for confirming the user account

+The workflow is:
+1. `Register a new user:` When a user registers, an email with a confirmation link is sent to them.
+The link includes a token parameter.
+2. `Click the confirmation link:` The user clicks the link in the email, which opens the [confirm-account.html](/demos/confirm-account.html) file in their browser.
+3. `Confirm the account:` The user clicks the "Confirm your account" button, which sends a request to the FastAPI endpoint to confirm their account.

+## Password Reset Example
+This HTML file demonstrates how to reset a user's password by filling in a form and sending the new password to the back-end.
+You can see the HTML provided [here](/demos/reset-password.html)

+### Back-End Endpoint
+[Here](/api/routers/password_reset.py) is the corresponding FastAPI endpoint for confirming the user account.

+The workflow is:

+1. **Request Password Reset:** The user requests to reset their password by entering their email address in a form on the front-end.
+This triggers an email with a password reset link to be sent to the user's email address.
+The link includes a token parameter.
+2. **Click the Reset Link:** The user clicks the link in the email, which opens the [reset-password.html](/demos/reset-password.html) file in their browser.
+3. **Enter New Password:** The user fills in the form with their new password and confirms it by re-entering the password.
+4. **Submit the Form:** The user submits the form, which sends a request to the FastAPI endpoint to reset the password.
+If the token is valid and the passwords match, the user's password is updated in the database.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.